Plunket on conspiracy theorists

 Most conspiracy theorists I know (and I stress I have not met the Moon-landing complainant and so cannot speak to his motivations) are fundamentally unhappy people, often quite intelligent, for whom life has not worked out as they might have hoped.

-I think is very true.
+I think this is very true.
 Both truthers and birthers for example are very unhappy people, in my observation.
 Yes, even Donald Trump.